-- 1. Enter the address of the server that contains the WND share. - 2.
-The Windows share name. - 3.
+- 3. Enter the address of the server that contains the WND share. - 4.
+The Windows share name. - 5.
 The root folder of the share.
-This is the folder name, or the \$user variable for user's home directories.
+This is can be the subfolder name, or the \$user variable for the user's home directory.
 Note that the LDAP Internal Username Attribute must be set to the samaccountname for either the share or the root to work, and the user's home directory needs to match the samaccountname.
-(See User Authentication with LDAP.)

-- 4. Login credentials. - 5.
+(See User Authentication with LDAP.) - 6.
+Login credentials. - 7.
 Select users or groups with access to the share.
-The default is all users. - 6.
+The default is all users. - 8.
 Click the gear icon for additional mount options.
-Note that previews are enabled by default, while sharing is not (see figure 2).
-Sharing is not available for all authorization methods; see enterprise_only_auth.
-For large storages with many files, you may want to disable previews, because this can significantly increase performance.
+Note that previews are enabled by default, while sharing is not (see Figure 3).
+Sharing is not available for all authorization methods.
+For details please see the Enterprise-Only Authentication Options.
+When using large storages with many files, you may want to disable previews, because this can significantly increase performance.